Negotiating commercial rent and other conditions from 28 March to 31 Dec 2020

 - what happens if either party does not uphold their part of the agreement.

-If the other party refuses to respond or negotiate, or you are unable to reach an agreement, you can make a request for affected lease dispute assistance.
+If the other party refuses to respond or negotiate, or you are unable to reach an agreement, you can contact us and we will help you find the best solution.